recommenders-team/recommenders/README.md

 The previous release ([0.6.0](https://github.com/microsoft/recommenders/releases/tag/0.6.0)) is compatible with the old style of naming of modules.

-The recommenders package now supports three types of environments: [venv](https://docs.python.org/3/library/venv.html) and [virtualenv](https://virtualenv.pypa.io/en/latest/index.html#) with Python 3.6, [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment) with Python versions 3.6 and 3.7.
+The recommenders package now supports three types of environments: [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/index.html#) and [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment) with Python versions 3.6 and 3.7.

 We have also added new evaluation metrics: _novelty, serendipity, diversity and coverage_ (see the [evalution notebooks](examples/03_evaluate/README.md)).